iBotPeaches/Apktool/INTERNAL.md

     ➜  Desktop sha256sum apktool-2.2.2.jar
     1f1f186edcc09b8677bc1037f3f812dff89077187b24c8558ca2a89186ea3251  apktool-2.2.2.jar

 Remember these hashes.
 These are the local hashes.
-These are our master hashes.
+These are our main hashes.
 All others (Bitbucket, Backup) must match these.
 If they do not - they are invalid.

 ### Lets get uploading.

 Lets make sure we actually pushed these release changes to the repo (Both Github & Bitbucket)

-    git push origin master
+    git push origin main
     git push origin vx.x.x

     git push bitbucket master